News

 Offering a modern gym and a number of different classes, the centre is ideal for gym goers.

-It also houses a popular swimming pool equipped with a 50m flume, wave machine and separate family friendly pools.
+It also houses a popular swimming pool equipped with a 50m flume, wave machine and separate family-friendly pools.

 You can find additional information about leisure centres in the area here.